Silvia Monfort: Cinema

-Monfort made her film debut in Les Anges du péché'.
-Director Robert Bresson had hired her without knowing she was an actress, as he was looking for non-professionals for his film.
-In 1948, she played the role of Édith de Berg in the cinematic adaptation of L'Aigle à deux têtes by Cocteau with Feuillère and Jean Marais.
+Monfort made her film debut in Les Anges du péché (Angels of Sin) directed by Robert Bresson, who often cast non-professional actors.
+In 1948, she portrayed Édith de Berg in Jean Cocteau’s adaptation of L'Aigle à deux têtes, appearing alongside Edwige Feuillère and Jean Marais.

-In 1955, Agnès Varda, then a photographer at the TNP, directed her first film, La Pointe Courte, one of the first of the New Wave.
-Varda remembers Monfort in the film as "Curious and a pioneer by nature, she threw herself into the project with delight and discipline.
-I really think she was happy to fight for a cinema of the future."
+In 1955 Agnès Varda, then a photographer at the TNP, directed her first feature film, La Pointe Courte — regarded as a forerunner of the French New Wave cinema.
+Recalling Monfort's involvement, Varda said: “She joined the project with enthusiasm and professionalism,” adding, “I truly believe she was happy to fight for a cinema of the future.”

-Separated from Maurice Clavel, Silvia Monfort shared her life with and participated in the films of director Jean-Paul Le Chanois.
-Despite her having an arm in a plaster cast, he insisted that she play a Polish prisoner with François Périer and Pierre Fresnay in a film inspired by a true story called Les Évadés.
-She then co-starred with Jean Gabin and Nicole Courcel in Le Cas du Docteur Laurent, a film advocating for painless childbirth (1957), and then in Le Chanois' film Par-dessus le Mur (1961), which dealt with parent-child relations.
-In two films dealing with social conditions, she was Eponine of Les Misérables, alongside Gabin and Bourvil (1958), and then the Gypsy girl, Myrtille, in Mandrin beside Georges Rivière and Georges Wilson.
-This film concluded her cinematic career and her relationship with Le Chanois in 1962.
+After her separation from Maurice Clavel, Monfort shared her life with film director Jean-Paul Le Chanois and appeared in several of his productions.
+Despite an arm injury, she played a Polish prisoner under Le Chanois's direction in Les Évadés (1955) opposite François Périer and Pierre Fresnay.
+She also co-starred with Jean Gabin and Nicole Courcel in Le Cas du Docteur Laurent (1957) and appeared in Par-dessus le mur (1961), a drama exploring parent-child relationships.

+Monfort also appeared as Éponine in Les Misérables (1958), directed by Le Chanois, alongside Gabin and Bourvil.
+In 1962, she played Myrtille, a Romani girl, in Mandrin with Georges Rivière and Georges Wilson.
+This film marked the conclusion of both her cinematic career and her partnership with Le Chanois.

 On the road

-During the 1960s, Silvia Monfort was passionate about cultural decentralization and, thus, set out on the road with Jean Danet and her Tréteaux de France.
-She actively participated in this experiment, seeing that new and contemporary plays were staged alternately with the classical repertoire.
-On 23 June 1965, Silvia wrote to Pierre Gruneberg: "I've convinced Danet to schedule for September a series of performances of the Prostitute and of Suddenly, Last Summer under a big top around Paris (in this way the inconvenient returning directors will be able to come see it there if they need to).
-Oh, I would have done what I could".
+During the 1960s Monfort toured with Jean Danet's travelling theatre company, the Tréteaux de France, performing both classical and contemporary plays.
+On 23 June 1965, Silvia wrote to Pierre Gruneberg: "I've convinced Danet to schedule a series of performances in September of The Prostitute and Suddenly, Last Summer under a big top around Paris (this way, the inconveniently returning directors will be able to see it there if necessary).
+Oh, I would have done what I could."

-She wrote at least once, sometimes several times a day, to her companion Pierre Gruneberg.
-In the collection of this correspondence, Letters to Pierre, Danielle Netter, assistant director, adds: "The Tréteaux de France was an extraordinary theatrical tool that gave us the occasion to present Sophocles and other dramatic poets before the tenants of the HLM, and one evening to hear a spectator declare at the end of Electra to Silvia 'It's as beautiful as a Western!', which filled our tragedienne with joy."
+Monfort maintained extensive correspondence, writing at least once, sometimes several times a day, to her companion Pierre Gruneberg, later published as Letters to Pierre.
+Danielle Netter, assistant director, wrote: "The Tréteaux de France, was an extraordinary theatrical tool that gave us the occasion to present Sophocles and other dramatic poets before the tenants of the HLM, and one evening to hear a spectator declare at the end of Electra to Silvia 'It's as beautiful as a Western!', which filled our tragedienne with joy."